-It is a very unique rose bush, because no two blossoms are the same.
+It is a very unique rose bush, because no two blossoms on these red and white climbing roses are the same.
 Each rose is velvety red, with stripes, or splashes of white, with a golden stamen center, but each one is just a bit different.

-The fourth of July rose is a large flowered climber,that has very fast repeat blooms, and stays in bloom all season long.
+The fourth of July, is a large flowered climber,that has very fast repeat blooms, and stays in bloom all season long.

 Wouldn't one of these striped roses look great in your garden?